aimms/how-to/Articles/383/383-contract-allocation.rst

 UI Styling
 ----------
 For this project, we used a main css file named ``colors.css``, please check it out directly on the folder.
-Bellow there are the css files you will find with comments on what they change.
+Below there are the css files you will find with comments on what they change.

 **workflow.css**